 Extra interesting Places in Colombia: Mompos

 From Cartagena head inland to Mompos and travel through time with a visit to this colonial town which is a UNESCO site.
 Getting there and back can be a bit of a challenge so you surely need more time to take this detour.

 The town of Mompos inspired Gabriel Garcia Marquez when writing its best selling novel One Hundred Years of Solitude.
 Make sure to read this book, along with these other inspiring travel books, before visiting the magical town of Mompos.

-As a next stop on the Caribbean coast of Colombia, use Santa Marta as a hub to do numerous excursions nearby.
+As the next stop in this backpack route for Colombia, have a look at this beautiful place on the Caribbean coast of Colombia, use Santa Marta as a hub to do numerous excursions nearby.